PaleCosmos/Escapable-Foreach/README.md

 </p>

-`Escapable-Foreach` is a kotlin extension that facilitates  iterative action on repeatable objects.
+`Escapable-Foreach` is a kotlin extension that facilitates  iterative action on iterable objects.

 ## Implementation